adlythebaud/petal-take-home/README.md

 The purpose of this repo is to show the capabilities of automated deployments to a cloud provider.

 ## Set-up
 The app is designed to run on Google Kubernetes Engine (GKE).
-The setup is supposed to be that the `deploy/deployment.yaml` file is ran when any commit happens.
+The setup is that the `deploy/deployment.yaml` file is ran when any commit happens.
 There is a build trigger on the Google Cloud Platform (GCP) that builds whenever a commit happens on any branch.

 ## Improvements
 The web service itself is supposed to return a reversed string, however I didn't have enough time to add that because I was focused on getting my web service running so that I could host it.